Manoj7889689720/Manoj7889689720/README.md

 Manoj7889689720/Manoj7889689720 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I am from ...
+I have three year diploma in civil engineering.